 We assume that we have access to a source of a synthetic noise generator.
-Instead of finding regions in the image where we can estimate the noise, we simply extend the image with a "noise patch."
-This patch is an extension of the image in one direction, by a constant function with additive noise of variance $\sigma^2$ (as previously mentioned, we assume the noise variance is known a priori or could be well estimated beforehand) [see Fig. 1].
-Knowing, for this patch, both v and n, we can compute their covariance.
-Note that, although cov(n, v) is estimated based on the patch, V(v) is measured in the usual way based on the original image domain.
+Instead of finding regions in the image where we can estimate the noise, we simply extend the image with a "noise patch".
+This patch is an extension of the image in one direction, by a constant function with additive noise of variance σ^2 (as previously mentioned, we assume the noise variance is known a-priori or could be well estimated beforehand).
+[See Fig. 1.]
+Knowing, for this patch, both v and v, we can compute their covariance.
+Note that although v are constanted based on the patch, v is measured in the usual way based on the original image domain.